Kenosha Light Station: History

 A lightkeeper's house sits near the lighthouse tower.
 The original section of the house was built in 1866 at the same time as the lighthouse.
 It was two stories, with walls of cream brick similar to the tower, with a simple rectangular footprint.
 The moderate pitch of the roof and the frieze board under the eaves come from Greek Revival style.
 In 1907 the north ell with the two-story porch was added to the house, along with a 2-story addition to the kitchen at the southeast corner and bathrooms.

 The light on Simmons Island was part of an effort to make Kenosha a major shipping port, and money was spent from the 1830s to the 1880s on infrastructure like the lighthouse.
 But this lighthouse was too far from the harbor to give entering craft a clear bearing, so a beacon was added to the pierhead in the 1860s.
 By the turn of the century, the better harbors and railroad connections at Chicago, Milwaukee and Racine prevailed and Kenosha was a minor port.

+Kenosha Light Station is also included on the Wisconsin State Register of Historic Places.

 Current status and directions

 The building is currently maintained by the City of Kenosha and the Kenosha County Historical Society.
-It is also on the State List/Inventory, having been listed in 1975.

 The keeper's house is open to the public on Saturdays and Sundays during the tourist season.
 The tower is open for climbers many weekends of the summer.

 The lighthouse can be seen from Kenosha near the vicinity of 50th Street and 4th Avenue.